grafana/grafana/docs/sources/datasources/aws-cloudwatch/_index.md

 ## Configure the data source with provisioning

 You can configure the CloudWatch data sources using the configuration files with Grafana's provisioning system.
-To understand how it works and to learn more about available configuration options, refer to the [Provisioning Grafana]({{< relref "../../administration/provisioning/#datasources" >}}) topic.
+To know more about provisioning and learn about available configuration options, refer to the [Provisioning Grafana]({{< relref "../../administration/provisioning/#datasources" >}}) topic.

 Here are some provisioning examples for this data source.